Wairau Valley, Auckland

 Wairau Valley is a suburb of Auckland, New Zealand.
 The area is predominantly light industrial/commercial.
 The Northern Motorway passes to the east, and the Wairau Park shopping complex extends to the north.
 The valley is drained by the Wairau Creek, which flows on through Milford and discharges into the Hauraki Gulf from an estuary at the northern end of Milford Beach.

+Etymology

+The suburb is named after the Wairau Creek, which flows through it.
+The name Wairau in Māori means "Waters Gathered by a Net".

+History

+The Wairau Valley was primarily swampland and farmland in the early 20th century, including some areas that were leased to Chinese market gardeners.
+In 1959, the Auckland Harbour Bridge opened, leading to rapid suburbanisation on the North Shore.
+The Wairau Valley developed stormwater runoff problems as the surrounding greenspaces were developed, and the Waitemata County Council began plans to line the Wairau Valley waterways with concrete.

+From 1970, Wairau Valley was redeveloped as an industrial area, and only a few years later became the largest industrial area on the North Shore.